Glossary

 Vertical Alignment

-Ensuring that math concepts are introduced early and then revisited and expanded in a logical sequence over time.
+Thus ensuring that math concepts are introduced early and then revisited and expanded in a logical sequence over time.
 Combine with degree of difficulty for baby steps from counting through calculus.
+Examples of vertical alignment regarding algebra:

 Visually Obvious